-An unauthorized person who enters school property and does not report to the office to follow visitor check-in processes is considered an intruder or trespasser.
-If the intruder does not have legitimate business to be on property, ask them to leave.
+An unauthorized person who enters school property and does not report to the office to follow the visitor check-in processes is considered an intruder or trespasser.
+If the intruder does not have legitimate business to be on the property, ask them to leave.
 Immediately notify the police if the intruder refuses to leave.
 Additional safety measures may be initiated by the building principal, such as placing the building on HOLD until the situation is resolved or in SECURE status if needed.

-- · Respond to call for assistance from staff. - Advise the intruder that they are trespassing and need to leave the school, and if they do not leave the police will be notified. - If the subject refuses or his or her purpose is not legitimate, consider initiating LOCKDOWN procedures if the intruder is inside the building or SECURE procedures if the intruder is outside the building. - CALL 911 and notify the police; advise if the intruder is still on property. - Give the police a full description of the intruder(s): subject's name (if known), clothing, and other descriptors, note if the subject is carrying a weapon or package. - Back away from intruder if they indicate a potential for violence. - Allow an avenue of escape for both you and the intruder. - To the extent possible, maintain visual contact with the intruder (maintaining visual contact and knowing the location of the intruder is less disruptive than doing a building-wide search later to locate them). - Document all actions taken by staff. - Notify appropriate assistant superintendent and officers of communications and safety if the police arrest the intruder/trespasser.
+- Respond to calls for assistance from staff. - Advise the intruder that they are trespassing and need to leave the school, and if they do not leave, the police will be notified. - If the subject refuses or their purpose is not legitimate, consider initiating LOCKDOWN procedures if the intruder is inside the building or SECURE procedures if the intruder is outside the building. - CALL 911 and notify the police; advise if the intruder is still on the property. - Give the police a full description of the intruder(s): the subject's name (if known), clothing, and other descriptors.
+Note if the subject is carrying a weapon or package. - Back away from the intruder if they indicate a potential for violence. - Allow an avenue of escape for both you and the intruder. - To the extent possible, maintain visual contact with the intruder (maintaining visual contact and knowing the intruder's location is less disruptive than doing a building-wide search later to locate them). - Document all actions taken by staff. - Notify the appropriate assistant superintendent and officers of communications and safety if the police arrest the intruder/trespasser.